mcginleyj/hemagglutination/README.md

 **README.MD** the readme markdown file that you are reading right now.

+All of the files in this repo can be downloaded in a single zip file.
+Click on the **green code button** at the top of this page and choose the **"Download ZIP"** option at the bottom of the list.
+This will download a single zip file named **"hemagglutination-main"**.
+Unzip the file and all files contained in this repo should be listed under the file folder labeled **hemagglutination-main**.
+Do not unzip the file **12_Well_RoiSet.zip**, leave it in its compressed zip file format as ImageJ macro expects the ROI set to be a single zip file and not individual .roi files.

 ## Companion Videos
 The following YouTube video links are provided showing how to perform the hemagglutination assay in a 96 well round bottom plate using defibrinated rabbit red blood cells, creating a 12 well ROI set in ImageJ, setting the scale and using the ImageJ macro for analyzing hemagglutination plate images.